Who is Ian Roberts, the Iowa school superintendent accused by ICE of being in the US illegally?

 ICE Enforcement and Removal Operations St. Paul Field Office Director Sam Olson said in a statement Roberts’ arrest should be a “wake-up call for our communities to the great work that our officers are doing every day to remove public safety threats.”

-The agency’s online detainee locator system shows Roberts was born in Guyana and is being held at a county jail in Council Bluffs, Iowa.
+The agency’s online detainee locator system shows Roberts was born in Guyana and was being held at a county jail in Council Bluffs, Iowa, and later transferred to Woodbury County Jail in Sioux City.

 A hope to return to birthplace as a public servant